kolendomichal/AI-on-Microsoft-Azure/AI Machine Learning/Azure Cognitive Speech Services.md

 # Azure Cognitive Speech Services

-Azure Cognitive Speech Services provide a set of tools, which can be used to conver audio to text, translating speech or converting text to speech.
+Azure Cognitive Speech Services provide a set of tools, which can be used to convert audio to text, translating speech or converting text to speech.

 ## Transcribe speech input to text

 ### Introduction

 Transcribe speech input to text, as title suggests, provides real-time transciption of audio-streams.
-It is using machine learning and artificial intelligence to convert audio input to text output.
+It is using a machine learning and artificial intelligence to convert audio input to text output.

 Service is exposed via REST-based APIs or the Speech SDK.
 They allow developer to integrate those services to any solution.